MicroGridsPy/MicroGridsPy/dev-notes/future_extensions.md

 ## Battery — consistency fixes (not new features)

-- **[DONE — Stage 2] Mixed stochastic conventions:** calendar fade used the scenario-collapsed *expected* average SOC while cycle fade and effective capacity were *scenario-wise*.
-Unified to scenario-wise (`battery_average_soc`/`battery_calendar_fade` now carry a `scenario` dim).
+- **[SUPERSEDED — removed] SOC-dependent calendar-fade curve.** The average-SOC calendar-fade surrogate (`battery_average_soc`/`battery_calendar_fade` vars, the `battery_calendar_fade_curve.csv` input, and `calendar_time_increment_per_year`) was removed to simplify the degradation surface.
+  Its effect on the *sizing* decision is third-order, and the shipped default curve was calibrated ~20-50x too low to matter.
+Calendar ageing is now a single **flat %/yr** rate (`capacity_degradation_rate_per_year`, 0 = off), applied as the exogenous annual degradation factor and coexisting with cycle fade.
+This also retired the earlier scenario-convention fix below (there is no longer a calendar-fade variable to unify).
 - **[PENDING — Stage 3] Power vs energy derating:** the code bounds charge/discharge **power by the inverter** only. `battery.md` was corrected to say so; the optional SoH-coupled power derating (bound DC power by `c_rate * eff_cap`, default off) is not yet implemented.
 - **[DONE — Stage 1/2] `eff_cap` reporting truthfulness:** the effective-capacity year-link is an
   inequality nudged tight only by a `1e-9` regularizer, and it *can* stay slack-low in degenerate corners (confirmed by tests).
-Reporting now reconstructs the physical effective capacity from the initial SoH and the reliable cycle/calendar fade solutions, so the reported SoH no longer depends on the raw LP state.
+Reporting now reconstructs the physical effective capacity from the initial SoH and the reliable cycle-fade solution, so the reported SoH no longer depends on the raw LP state.
 - **[DONE — Stage 1] Doc/code drift:** `battery.md` now describes the loss reference power as the
   explicit inverter design variable + C-rate (was `C_bat/t_ch`).